brainfoolong/IntoTheBreachTranslations/README.md

 Not final yet, working on it.
 You can help.

 # How to install
-1. Download a language pack from our releases
+1. Download a language pack from https://github.com/brainfoolong/IntoTheBreachTranslations/tree/master/packages
 2. Find your game folder
-2. Find the folder `scripts`
-4. Unpack all files in the `scripts` folder.
-WARNING: You must replace existing files, better make a backup before doing this because it does modify the original game files.
+3. Unpack all files/folders into the game folder.
+WARNING: This action does modify original game files.
+You must replace existing files.
+Better make a backup before doing this.

 # How to contribute